MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-network-mac-perf-overview.md

 ## Import undiscovered office locations

 The network performance **Locations** tab shows a list of office locations automatically discovered from network telemetry.
 You can manually add locations if they do not automatically appear in the list by importing them from a CSV file.
-You can also update the **name** and **address** values of existing office locations.
+You can also update the **address** value of existing office locations.

+A discovered location is labeled **City**, and a manually added location is labeled **Location**.

 1. In the main _Connectivity to Microsoft 365_ window, click the **Locations** tab.
 1. Click the **Import** button just above the locations list.
 The **Import office locations** flyout will appear.

    ![CSV import error message](Media/m365-mac-perf/m365-mac-perf-import.png)

 1. Click the **Download current office locations (.csv)** link to export the current locations list to a CSV file, and save it to your local hard disk.
 This will provide you with a correctly formatted CSV to which you can add locations.
 You can leave the exported locations as they are; they will not be duplicated when you import the updated CSV.
-If you wish to change the name or address of an existing location, it will be updated when you import the CSV.
+If you wish to change the address of an existing location, it will be updated when you import the CSV.
 1. Open the CSV and add your locations by filling out the following fields on a new line for each location you want to add.
 Leave all other fields blank; values you enter in other fields will be ignored.
-   1. **Name** (required): Enter a custom name, such as the city and state of the branch office
    1. **Address** (required): The physical address of the office
    1. **Latitude** (optional): Populated from Bing maps lookup if blank
    1. **Longitude** (optional): Populated from Bing maps lookup if blank